Tatooine Astromechs - Mos Eisley & Jabba's Palace!

 They were never actually called "astromech droids" in any of the movies!
 The only direct references to them are as "astrodroids."
 Luke refers to R2-D2 and R5-D4 collectively as "astrodroids" when he is purchasing them from the Jawas.
 Later, after R2 runs away from the farm, C-3PO states that "These astrodroids are getting quite out of hand."
 The same language was used in Revenge of the Sith, when the two Super Battle Droids find R2-D2 in the hangar.
 They call him a "stupid little astrodroid."

-The entire "R2" "R3" etc. naming convention we're familiar with was created by Lucasfilm to assist the marketing departments of licensees, but has not been accepted by George Lucas, who intended a less stringent application of droid names.
+The entire "R2" "R3" etc. naming convention we're familiar with was created by Lucasfilm to assist the marketing departments of licensees, but was never really accepted by George Lucas, who intended a less stringent application of droid names.
 In A New Hope, Luke calls R5-D4 an "R2 unit": "Uncle Owen, this R2 unit has a bad motivator."
 Also, during the making of Attack of the Clones, George Lucas told the droid techie, Don Bies, that Obi-Wan's astromech droid had the same dome as R2-D2, but is called "R4."
 Don then asked George if he was aware that a whole naming convention had sprung up, and that R4 units had the "lampshade" dome.
-George indicated that that wasn't correct.
+George basically said that he was aware of it, but that it wasnt correct.
 (See this interview here.)
-This goes a long way towards explaining why in the prequels "R2" units suddenly were always referred to as "R4," or why in the new Clone Wars television show "R2" units are being referred to as "R3," "R6," and even "R7."
+This goes a long way towards explaining why in the prequels "R2" units suddenly were always referred to as "R4," or why in the new Clone Wars television show "R2" units are being referred to as "R3," "R6," and even "R7" and "R8."
+(Practically speaking, you can't have every character calling his astromech "R2", can you?
+Everyone knows there's only one R2!)
 So even though we have been led to believe that the shape of the dome reflects differences in a droid's capabilities or programming or "type", the reality is that all astromechs are essentially same, with the dome style being only a difference of aesthetics or manufacturer.

-The fact is that the current Clone Wars series is under the complete control and daily supervision of George Lucas and is canon, and must be treated the same way as the other movies: What we see in the series is fact.
+The fact is that the Clone Wars series was under the complete control and daily supervision of George Lucas and is canon, and must be treated the same way as the other movies: What we see in the series is fact.
 You can read a great interview with the main writer and director of the CW series here that covers the factualness of the series in great detail, and how George Lucas created most of the stories and even told the production team to "ignore the EU stuff" when writing the episodes.
 Regardless, we should continue to refer to them by their traditional dome type for ease of discussion.

 A NOTE ABOUT IMAGES

-I've tried to find pictures that show all the best detail and angles of the droids listed herein.
-Most of these came from screenshots I made.
-Some are from pictures I've picked up on the net over the last 5 years or so I've been collecting astromech droid shots, or scanned from books.
-A few are from astromech.net.
-Where the image isn't clear, I try and give some notes on what I can make out in regards to color, in the hopes of preventing any painting errors in future Hasbro efforts.
+Where the image isn't clear, I try and give some notes on what I can make out in regards to color.
+I make my best guess, but even I have rethought some of my notes as I've upgraded my computers over the years.
 One last thing, and this is important.
 If you really want to make sure about the colors of these droids, please make an effort to view these pages on more than one computer.
-Different monitors can produce remarkably different colors of the same image.
+Different computer monitors can produce remarkably different colors of the same image.

 Got any fresh pics or info? email me here: greenalfonzo@yahoo.com